The History of Theta Sigma Tau

 Several members decided to resurrect the House's original Greek name and re-founded Theta Sigma Tau that same year.
 They retained the best ideals of the now-departed Sigma Nu's creed, but renounced meaningless symbolism as a distraction from and barrier to true unity.

 In 1980 the House went co-ed.
-The reasons were many, but the most fundamental reason was that there was no good reason why people, fellow students who were as close to the brothers as sisters, must be relegated to a lesser status simply because of their gender.
+The reasons were many, but the most fundamental reason was that there was no good reason why people, fellow students who were as close to the brothers as sisters, must be relegated to a lesser status simply because of their sex.